socketry/katacoda/async-introduction/intro.md

-This scenario provides an introduction to modern [`async`](https://github.com/socketry/async) Ruby programming.
+This scenario provides an introduction to modern asynchronous Ruby programming.

 By utilizing asynchronous programming, it's possible for applications to improve processor utilization, increase throughput and reduce latency.

 But, how do you get started?
 Hopefully, this will help.